jchris/use-fireproof/docs/database-api/index-query.md

 Similar to withFlexsearch, `withGraphQL` would take a Fireproof database object as its first argument and an optional configuration object as its second argument.
 The returned object would contain a single method, `query`, which could be used to perform GraphQL queries on the indexed data.

 To ensure that the GraphQL index is always up-to-date with the Fireproof database, you would need to listen to changes in the database and update the index with any new data.
-This can be done by copying the `changesSince` code from `withFlexsearch`.
+This can be done by copying the `changes` code from `withFlexsearch`.
 Once the data has been indexed, you can use GraphQL to query it.
 Because the index is always up-to-date with the Fireproof database, you can be sure that your queries will return accurate results.